 - Reduced fuel economy: A thicker oil will have more difficulty circulating through your engine, making your engine less fuel efficient, cutting into fuel economy.

 - Poor cold temperature startups: Using a thicker oil in the wrong climate may result in increased engine wear as it struggles to crank.
-Too thick an oil can create significant battery strain and might leave you with a dead engine on a chilly winter day.
+An excessively thick oil can create significant battery strain and might leave you with a dead engine on a chilly winter day.

 6. What Are Popular Engine Oil Viscosity Grades?

-These thinner multi grade oils have gained precedence over previously preferred thicker oil grades like 20W-50 or 10W-30 due to the narrower oil pathways in smaller, modern engines.
+These thinner multi grade oil blends have gained precedence over previously preferred thicker SAE viscosity grade oils like 20W-50 or 10W-30 blends due to the narrower oil pathways in smaller, modern engines.

 7. Does Motor Oil Type Affect Oil Viscosity?